SBU-BMI/histopathology_analysis/README.md

       Code Repository:
           Recent codes and models developed using the VGG16 and Inception-V4 networks.
-          These are the recommended models for use in TIL predictions. https://github.com/SBU-BMI/quip_classification
+          These are the recommended models for use in TIL analysis. https://github.com/SBU-BMI/quip_classification
               Trained VGG16 and Inception-V4 models can be downloaded from https://stonybrookmedicine.box.com/shared/static/bl15zu4lwb9cc7ltul15aa8kyrn7kh2d.zip